Vierverlaten sugar factory: Transport

-The Sugar Factory Vierverlaten is interesting for how the sugar beet were and are transported to the factory.
-As said above, it could be reached by water and by rail.
-It is currently one of the few sugar factories that still receives part of its beet over water.
+The Sugar Factory Vierverlaten is unique when it comes to transportation, for the beets could be transported by both water and by rail, as mentioned above.
+It is currently one of the few sugar factories that still receives part of its beets by water.

 Rail

 When the factory was founded, it was already possible to supply the sugar factory by rail.
-However, in general, transport over water was cheaper.
-An obvious reason for this was that the waterways were much more finegrained than the railways.
+However, in general, transport over water was cheaper, primarily because waterways were much more fine-grained than railways.
 In most of the area served by the factory, it was possible to harvest beets, put them on carts, and load them onto a vessel.
-In most of the area, the railways were so far away from the fields, that using the railways would require a third transloading step to get the beet on a freight car.
+In contrast, the railways were far away from the fields, thus requiring a third transloading step to get the beets on a freight car.

-In December 1921 all water transport had been blocked by ice, the Vierverlaten factory tried to keep the factory going by bringing in sugar beet by rail.
-However, at the time, rail transport simply did not have enough capacity to feed the factories in Vierverlaten and Groningen.
-The latter then halted its campaign on 6 December.
+In December 1921, all water transport were blocked by ice.
+The Vierverlaten factory tried to keep the factory going by bringing in sugar beet by rail.
+However, at the time, rail transport simply did not have enough capacity to feed the factories in Vierverlaten and Groningen, causing the latter to halt its campaign on 6 December.

-By 1960, only 2% of the beet for Vierverlaten were brought in by rail.
-Cosun was also the owner of the neighboring Friesch-Groningsche sugar factory in Groningen.
+By 1960, only 2% of the beets for Vierverlaten were brought in by rail.